GoogleCloudPlatform/anthos-service-mesh-packages/scripts/asm-installer/README.md

 Google Cloud Shell pre-installs these tools except `kpt`, which you can install by using `sudo apt-get install google-cloud-sdk-kpt`.

-In addition, you need a GKE Kubernetes cluster with at least 4 nodes that use machine types with at least 4 vCPUs.
+In addition, you need a GKE Kubernetes cluster with at least 8 vCPUs that use machine types with at least 4 vCPUs.
 If you are not the Project Owner for the GCP Project, you need the following Cloud IAM roles in order to run the script successfully: